 Summer is an exceptional time to study in Greece.
-Our unique courses are tailored to combine academics with authentic experiences, taking advantage of the sun, the sea and the vibrant summer culture from Athens to the surrounding islands.
-Explore our country's rich history, get involved in archaeological excavations and delve into the anthropology of food in Greece, and so much more, this summer at CYA.
+Our unique courses are tailored to combine academics with authentic experiences, taking advantage of the sun, the sea, and the vibrant summer culture from Athens to the surrounding islands.
+Explore our country's rich history, get involved in archaeological excavations and delve into Economics, History, Anthropology, and so much more, this summer at CYA.

-Our summer courses are offered in two consecutive 4-week sessions that run between the end of May and the end of July.
+Our summer courses are offered in two consecutive 4-week sessions that run between the May and July.
 They are arranged so that motivated students may earn credit in complementary courses.
 Students take one course per session.
 Each 4 week course/session consists of 60 contact hours.

 Experience the gorgeous Greek summer!

-- Excavating the Aegean: The Case of Despotiko (Paros, Antiparos)
+- Excavating in the Aegean: The Despotiko Field School (Paros, Antiparos)

 - Becoming a Traveler: Writing in Greece (Athens, Poros)

 - The Present Past: Re-imagining Greece Through Heritage (Athens, Crete, Anaphi, Rhodes)